tlswg/tls13-spec/draft-ietf-tls-tls13.md

 handshake_failure
 : Reception of a "handshake_failure" alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
+The sender MAY send "insufficient_security" alert instead.

 bad_certificate
 : A certificate was corrupt, contained signatures that did not